Siong23/secure5g-ai/README.md

 As 5G technology rapidly evolves, its complex architecture and increased attack surface demand smarter, AI-driven security solutions.
 However, the effectiveness of such solutions heavily depends on the availability of realistic, high-quality datasets.

 **secure5g-ai** addresses this gap by:
-- Leveraging MMU’s 5G testbed to simulate and capture real 5G traffic under benign and malicious conditions.
+- Leveraging live 5G testbed to simulate and capture real 5G traffic under benign and malicious conditions.
 - Generating, labeling, and curating a publicly reusable 5G security dataset.
 - Laying the foundation for future ML/DL-based intrusion detection research.